JHWebDeveloper/Able2-public-resources/README.md

 ### Added
 - Audio file conversion to either .wav or .mp4 with color bars
-- Ability to extract audio from videos
+- Ability to extract or remove audio from videos
 - Support for downloading from SoundCloud and other audio services covered by youtube-dl
 - .psd support.
 Treats them just like an image.
 - Now encodes all video audio as AAC 192k 48kHz